zouzias/angular-leaflet-example/README.md

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.12.1.

+It demonstrates a simple usage of the [leaflet](http://leafletjs.com/) library using AngularJS.

 ## Build & development

 Run `grunt` for building and `grunt serve` for preview.